Error-tolerant quantum convolutional neural networks for symmetry-protected topological phases: Propagation of symmetry-breaking errors in QCNN circuits

 We now investigate the propagation of $Z$ errors in the QCNN with alternating $X$-error and $Z$-error correcting layers for the cluster state $\rho = \mathcal{E}(\ket{C}\bra{C})$ with the probability $p_Z$ of $Z$ errors described by the error channel \eqref{eq:channel} with $p_X=p_Y=0$.
-As $Z$ errors commute with the disentangling unitary $U_N^{\dagger}$, we measure $x_j = 1 $ with the uniform probability $p_Z$ at all qubits $j$.
+As $Z$ errors commute with the disentangling unitary $U_N^{\dagger}$, we measure $x_j = 1 $ with the identical probability $p_Z$ at all qubits $j$.
 Moreover, the probabilities of measuring the values $x_j = 1$ and $x_k=1$ on different qubits $j$ and $k$ are not correlated.
 We will now describe how the probability $p_f$ of $Z$-error syndromes evolves in each layer $f$ of the QCNN.
-We first note that the probability $p_f$ remains uniform in each layer, i.e. the same for all qubits $j$, as the QCNN circuit is translationally invariant.
-We also neglect correlations between error syndromes that build up in the logic circuit assuming that the probability of $Z$-error syndromes on different qubits remains uncorrelated.
-This assumption is well justified by the agreement with our numerical simulations.
+We first note that the probability $p_f$ remains identical in each layer, i.e. the same for all qubits $j$, as the QCNN circuit is translationally invariant.
+We also assume that the probability of $Z$-error syndromes on different qubits remains uncorrelated.
+This assumption is well justified by the agreement with our numerical simulations showing that correlations between error syndromes that build up in the logic circuit are negligible.

 We start with the probability $p_0 = p_Z$ of measuring $x_j=1$ at each qubit $j$ after the disentangling unitary $U_N^{\dagger}$.
 The measured bit strings $x$ are now processed in the $X$-error correcting layers for $f$ odd and in the $Z$-error correcting layers for $f$ even.
 A bit $x_j$ at the output of the $X$-error correcting layer $f$ depends on five bits $x_{j-4\cdot3^{f-1}}$, $x_{j-2\cdot3^{f-1}}$, $x_{j}$, $x_{j+2\cdot3^{f-1}}$, and $x_{j+4\cdot3^{f-1}}$ at the input of this layer, see Fig.~\ref{fig:qcnnz}, each of which has the value $1$ with the probability $p_{f-1}$.
 Using a truth table for the output of the $X$-error correcting layer, we determine that the output value $x_j=1$ occurs with the probability